Joined: 02 Jul 2006 Posts: 1 Location: Tyne and Wear, United Kingdom Thanked: 0 times

 *sigh*

-Electrician4U wrote:
+Electrician4U said:

 According to New Building Regulations (Part P)you are no longer able to carry out work on your own installation, esp since you are planning on adding on to your installation outside of the equalpotential zone of your property.